timm/tested/docs/onFishr.md

   e.g. if $W_i<0$ then we might seek solutions that  minimize $Y_i$.
 - Under the hood, we might also have $Z$, a set of hyper-parameters that control the algorithms that find $F$.
+- Finally, there may or may not be some background knowledge $B$ which we can use to guide our analysis.

-It is cheap to sample $X$ and very, very, very expensive to sample $Y$,
+Often it is cheap to sample $X$ and very, very, very expensive to sample $Y$,
 - e.g. describing the ocean is much cheaper than sailing around it all day looking for fish
 - e.g. listing the Makefile options within SQL is faster than compiling and testing each one,

 Only some  subset of $X$ are observable and/or controllable (or, indeed, relevant to
     the task at hand).

-If $|Y|>0$ then this is a supervised problem:
-  - Semi-supervised learning is when  we have many examples but only a small subset have $Y$ values... in which case we can do things like spreading out the available $Y$ values over local clusters in the
-    $X$ values.
-  - Unsupervised learning is when we have no $Y$ values... in which case we can do things like cluster the $X$ variables then ask humans people to offer comments on each cluster.
-- Numeric and symbolic goals are also know as _regression_ and _classification_ tasks.
-- Single, multi, many goal-optimization have one, three, or more goals

 There can be many goals $Y$ and some are  contradictory (e.g. security and availability
     can be mutually exclusive).